wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

 .. glossary::

    accelerometer
-      A common sensors used to measure acceleration in one or more axis.
+      A common sensor used to measure acceleration in one or more axis.

    alliance
       A cooperative of up to four (4) FIRST\ |reg| Robotics Competition teams.